Article

 Where can I learn about the night skies at the Badlands?

-Badlands National Park offers stargazing events called Night Sky Viewings every night in the spring, summer, and fall.
+Badlands National Park offers stargazing events called Night Sky Viewings every night in the summer.
 At these viewings, park rangers and volunteers use powerful laser pointers to show and describe different constellations, planets, and other objects in the night sky.
 During these viewings, rangers will also help you use the park’s 11-inch Celestron telescopes.
 Junior Rangers who pick up a Night Explorer Junior Ranger Booklet from the Ben Reifel Visitor Center during the day can also complete their activity booklet and earn their Night Explorer Junior Ranger Badge during this program.

 The time of this program changes based on the time of the sunset, but it typically follows the Evening Program for the night.
 Why not catch both?
 During evening programs, rangers will give a 30-45 minute program on the topic of their choice (past program topics have included bison, paleontology, bighorn sheep, National Parks trivia, and many others).
 After that, you can unwind and enjoy the Night Sky Viewing with astronomy volunteers and rangers.